ory/kratos/docs/docs/reference/html-forms.md

 title: HTML Form Parser
 ---

-If you're using HTML Forms to sign users up or update profiles, ORY Kratos needs to assert the type of each field, as HTML Form Field Values are untyped.
+If you're using HTML Forms to sign users up or update profiles, Ory Kratos needs to assert the type of each field, as HTML Form Field Values are untyped.

-ORY Kratos uses the Identity JSON Schema to assert form field types.
+Ory Kratos uses the Identity JSON Schema to assert form field types.
 There are a few tricks you should know when using this feature.

 ## Nesting